bplmaps/cartinal/resources/guides/get-started-qgis.md

 :::

 ### Map Canvas
-The **Map Canvas** is where you can visualize your map project lives.
-You can navigate around the basemap using the **Pan Tool**, the **Zoom Tool**, and others discussed above.
+The **Map Canvas** is where the visual aspect of your mapping data comes to life.
+Try it out by navigating around the basemap using the **Pan Tool**, the **Zoom Tool**, and others discussed above.

 #### Coordinate Systems
-The appearance of your map is based on the **coordinate system (CRS)** in which it is rendered.
+The appearance of your map is based on the **coordinate reference system (CRS)** in which it is rendered.
 Because your computer screen is flat, any map you look at in a GIS will use a CRS to convert the spherical surface of the Earth to fit in the rectangular space of the **Map Canvas**.
-This process always involve distortion of size, shape, and distance.
+This process always involves distortion of size, shape, and distance.
 There are many different coordinate systems, and your choice will vary depending on the goals of your project.

+EPSG is a registry of spatial reference systems.
+Referring to a reference system's EPSG code is a common way to communicate that reference system with whatever software you are using.
+To search for EPSG codes based on locations, you can go to [EPSG.io](https://epsg.io/).

 For the purposes of this demo, we will use **EPSG: 3585**, a coordinate system that accurately depicts the state of Massachusetts.

 To change coordinate systems, find the **CRS button** ![CRS](./media/1-crs.jpg) at the bottom-right of your map canvas and click on it.
 In the search bar at the top of the pop-up window, **type** in the name or number of your desired CRS, and then **select** that CRS from the options that appear.
 Finally, click `Apply` to apply this change and `OK` to exit out of the window.
 ![Change CRS](./media/1-change-crs.gif)